Y0Coss/docs-fork/pages/web_cloud/domains/dns_ips_update/guide.en-gb.md

 > [!warning]
 >
-> Prolonged use of old IP addresses after this date will cause DNS resolution to fail for misconfigured domain names.
+> Using old IP addresses after this date will cause DNS resolution failure for domain names whose configuration has not been updated.

 ### What do I do if I am affected?